 A volunteer organization dedicated to saving lives through search, rescue, and mountain safety education.

-This course introduces the beginner climber to basic mountaineering skills.
+The CWMR BMC prepares students with foundational mountaineering knowledge, skills, and values for safe basic climbing.
 Students will learn about climbing and safety equipment, risk and hazard evaluation, and physiological needs of the climber.
 Basic through easy Class 5 rock climbing, belaying, and rappelling will be covered.
 Safe methods of snow travel, glacier travel, and crevasse rescue techniques will also be learned.

 Step 2) DO NOT PAY YET - Receive confirmation email from email@example.com (to assure space is available)